awsdocs/iam-user-guide/doc_source/access_iam-tags.md

 You can control what the principal is allowed to do based on the tags attached to that person's identity\.

-This example shows how you might create an IAM policy that allows any user in this account to view the group membership for any user, including themselves, as long as they are working on the same project\.
+This example shows how you might create an identity\-based policy that allows any user in this account to view the group membership for any user, including themselves, as long as they are working on the same project\.
 This operation is allowed only when the user's resource tag and the principal's tag have the same value for the tag key `project`\.
 To use this policy, replace the *italicized placeholder text* in the example policy with your own information\.
 Then, follow the directions in [create a policy](access_policies_create.md) or [edit a policy](access_policies_manage-edit.md)\.

 ```
 {